linkerd/website/linkerd.io/content/2/tasks/enabling-addons.md

 EOF
 ```

-The same configuration file can be used both with the CLI and Helm.
+The same configuration file can be used both through the CLI and Helm.

 ## Installation through CLI